 We persuaded nine normal people and 27 stone formers with IH to eat a very low calcium diet – 2 mg/kg body weight – for 9 days, and on days 7-9 we collected 24 hour urine samples and measured calcium losses.

 The diet went well; most people ate what we asked (middle panel).
-The normals (the 9 sets of points left of the space) lost in their urine less than 2 mg/kg of calcium daily – lower panel, to the left, so the difference each day between what they ate and lost was positive (upper panel, points above 0).
+The normals (the 9 people to the left on the plot) lost in their urine less than 2 mg/kg of calcium daily – lower panel, to the left, so the difference each day between what they ate and lost was positive (upper panel, all normal points were above 0).

 The patients were different.
-They lost more calcium in their urine than they ate, and did so most of the time.
+Many lost more calcium in their urine than they ate, and did so most of the time.
 This was bone mineral lost in the urine.

 On such a low intake surely everyone was losing bone mineral because the fraction of diet calcium that is absorbed into the blood is far below 100%.
 I just showed you that it is about 18% in normal people and 30% for people with IH.